 Posted regularly, normally more than 3 times a day.

 Figured out when the majority of my audience were online.
 In my case I have an audience that is mainly Europe or USA based so I post in the morning for the folks in my time zone then wait until later on for the USA folks

 Did everything I possibly could to get more engagement by tweeting relevant, fun and engaging posts every time.
 Post memes, post fun stuff, ask questions, run polls, share reviews of books you’ve read, so many possibilities …

 Kept following the basics while also using relevant hashtags.

 Kept it fun and light.
 I tend to stay away from heavy politics and opinion based stuff.

 Kept away from negativity and toxic stuff which can easily be found just under the surface.

 It’s called social media for a reason, to be social and the more you embrace that concept the better.
 Following some of the advice above will indeed help.
 If you have any other advice then please do leave it in the comments below.

-There will be a stack of social media tutorial things in my upcoming book which you can buy here, my resources section is also full of more guides and things.
+There is a stack of social media tutorial things in my book which you can buy here

 I also have a series of audio coaching sessions with parts 1 and 2 being free to listen.
 Details here.